tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 These memory effects could in the future be used for instruction re-ordering, but they are mostly used in two places in Cinder: the refcount insertion pass and DCE.

+TODO push all other bitset impls to the bottom and go straight to JSC so there's a comparison

 ## HHVM